 One of the first milestones achieved following project kick off was the implementation of the eScholar Uniq-ID® as the ECIDS identifier (ID).
-Traditionally, information about early childhood participants and staff are maintained by separate agency systems, where they are assigned identification numbers.
-These data must be integrated and linked to analyze and understand program participation and outcomes.
-At the same time, it is most important not to use meaningful identifiers, such as Social Security numbers, which introduce privacy and security issues.
-The ECIDS unique ID solved both problems.
+Traditionally, information about early childhood participants and staff were maintained by separate agency systems, where they were assigned identification numbers.
+These data must be integrated and linked in order to analyze and understand program participation and outcomes.
+At the same time, it is most important not to use meaningful identifiers, such as Social Security numbers, house addresses, or other identifiable information which could introduce privacy and security issues.
+The eScholar Uniq-ID® as the ECIDS identifier (ID) solved both problems.

-eScholar implemented Uniq-ID to provide a single, non-duplicated identifier for each child, and staff person.
-This unique identifier system eliminates manual matching, while enabling accurate data analysis, pulling data from the integrated system across all source programs.
+eScholar implemented Uniq-ID to provide a single, non-duplicated identifier for each child and staff.
+This unique identifier system eliminated manual matching, while providing accurate data analysis, by pulling data from the integrated system across all source programs.
 The ECIDS ID is not created based on any personally identifiable information, which protects the privacy of the individual.
-The ID also remains with the person throughout their participation in the early learning programs, whether it is the child in the program, or the staff member providing the services.
+The ID also remains with the child or the staff person throughout their participation in all early learning programs, removing the need entirely for a multitude of IDs, or forms of identification.